As you may have guessed, I am a writer who loves great stories, great ideas, and helping young writers refine those

 DO YOU LIKE TO WRITE TO MUSIC?

-Classical or movie soundtracks, absolutely.
+Classical or movie scores?
+Absolutely.
 I can only listen to music with lyrics if I'm trying to get into the headspace or voice of one of my characters before I write.
 I often create playlists with the type of music they might listen to if I'm writing from their point of view but then unplug before I start writing.
 I'm too distracted otherwise.

 WHERE DID YOU GO TO SCHOOL?